B.A., Rutgers University

 As Public Intervenor, Dawson advocated the protection of Wisconsin's natural resources in federal and state forums, including in court cases, agency rule-making and trial proceedings, and in legislative committee hearings.
 Dawson lobbied legislators and agency officials, and worked with coalition groups and with industry, to forge consensus environmental legislation and administrative regulations, including numerous pesticide regulations and the landmark 1983 Wisconsin Groundwater Protection Law.

-The Public Intervenor office was involved in many environmental issues and cases including navigable waters public trust, groundwater, pesticides, toxic substances, land use, mining, wetlands, solid waste, environmental nuisances, and environmental impact assessments and reports.
+The Public Intervenor office was involved in many environmental policy issues and cases including navigable waters public trust, groundwater, pesticides, toxic substances, land use, mining, wetlands, solid waste, environmental nuisances, and environmental impact assessments and reports.

 During the Spring of 2001, Dawson was part of the negotiating team that helped enact the Wisconsin Isolated Wetlands Protection Law.
 Dawson successfully argued the U.S. Supreme Court case holding that the federal pesticide law does not preempt local regulation of pesticide use.
 Wisconsin Public Intervenor v.
 Mortier, 501 U.S. 597, 111 S.Ct.
 2476, 115 L.Ed.2d 532 (1991).